 Policy Local jurisdictions or resource owners will update the database when new information is made available or at least semi-annually to ensure the list of resources and all the supporting information such as contact numbers is accurate.
 Updates to resource data should be made by 1 March and 1 September annually as a minimum or as requested by the State EMA.
-Procedure To edit a resource: 1.
-Open the Statewide Resource Status Board in WebEOC.
-2. Select the Jurisdiction (County) filter for your agency.
-3. Select the resource category as appropriate for the resource you are editing.
-4. Click on "Details" to the right of the resource you are editing.
-5. Click on "Edit" on the top right of the window.
-6. Add or change the information as needed.
-7. Click on "Save" on the top left of the window.
-8. Click on "Return to List" to see the full resource list again.
-To add a resource: 1.
-In the WebEOC menu, click on the blue plus sign (+) to the right of the "Statewide Resource Status Board" link.
-2. Complete the fields of the "New Record" form that pops up.
-Leave the default status of "Not Reported" unless there is an active incident or event.3.
+Procedure To edit a resource: Open the Statewide Resource Status Board in WebEOC.
+Select the Jurisdiction (County) filter for your agency.
+Select the resource category as appropriate for the resource you are editing.
+Click on "Details" to the right of the resource you are editing.
+Click on "Edit" on the top right of the window.
+Add or change the information as needed.
+Click on "Return to List" to see the full resource list again.
+To add a resource: In the WebEOC menu, click on the blue plus sign (+) to the right of the "Statewide Resource Status Board" link.
+Complete the fields of the "New Record" form that pops up.
+Leave the default status of "Not Reported" unless there is an active incident or event.
 Click "Save."